 While Kit was working, I snuck away to walk around downtown Ithaca, ending up, not surprisingly, at a big bookstore.
 Downstairs, they had a used record section.
 I’d started playing vinyl again in the early 2000s and was always on the prowl for new stuff.
-This little shop actually had a couple of turntables set up with head phones, so customers could sample the wares (how civilized!).
+This little shop actually had a couple of turntables set up with headphones, so customers could sample the wares (how civilized!).
 Thumbing through the stacks I came across a copy of “Live Dead,” the Grateful Dead’s first live album from 1969 and a touchstone of their catalog.
 I put it on for a spin and the opening notes of “Dark Star” split open my head like a thunderclap.
-I’d been a big fan of the Dead from 1968 to 1974.After I got out of school, my interest in the band dropped like the petals from a spent tulip; I focused on starting a career, then the shift in musical tastes from the hippie school to the punk school kicked in, then marriage and a kid, and frankly I didn’t give the Dead another thought until that day in Ithaca.
+I’d been a big fan of the Dead from 1968 to 1974.After I got out of school, my interest in the band dropped like the petals from a spent tulip; I focused on starting a career, then marriage and two kids, and frankly I didn’t give the Dead another thought until that day in Ithaca.
 After that, I had all the time in the world for them.

 Eventually I did surface and started listening to other stuff.
 Despite the deep Dead dive, I have always been, and remain, very eclectic in my musical tastes.
-I adhere to Duke Ellington’s “good/bad” approach to favorite musical genres.
+I adhere to Duke Ellington’s “good/bad” approach to musical genres (when asked what styles of music were his favorite, Duke replied, “There are only two kinds of music — good and bad.
+I like good music.”).
 My tastes span the Moody Blues, Capt.
-Beefheart, the Eagles, Kendrick Lamar, Niki Minaj, Bach, Beck, Chris Stapleton, Spoon, Cecilia Bartoli, Monk, Trane, etc. But by picking up the Dead again, I had become, I realized, a fan of the “jam band” genre, an ungainly, ill-defined category that generates all kinds of stereotypes.
+Beefheart, the Eagles, Kendrick Lamar, Niki Minaj, Bach, Beck, Chris Stapleton, Spoon, Cecilia Bartoli, Monk, Trane, etc. You get the idea.
+But by picking up the Dead again, I had become, I realized, a fan of the “jam band” genre, an ungainly, ill-defined category that generates all kinds of stereotypes.
 And in that space, Phish looms large.
-So, I listened.
-Out of curiosity at first, then out of obligation (“a lot of people like these guys, I should too, keep listening . . . “).
+So, I listened to the quartet from Burlington.
+Out of curiosity at first, then out of obligation (“a lot of people like these guys, I should too, keep listening ,” I told myself).
 But I’m not gonna lie, I didn’t get them.
 They sounded too prickly, silly, exhibitionist and loud – nothing really appealed to me.
 Finally, I gave up on them.

 We saw Trey at the Dead’s farewell show at Soldier Field in 2015 and he was spectacular.
 But I viewed him as a bolt-on to the Dead, like Bruce Hornsby, more than I did as an artist in his own right.